nickjoven/blog/big-o-notation.md

 If I were ordering things by complexity, O(log n) would follow O(1), but O(n) is much more common.
 So, we'll talk about it first.

 Think of O(n) as meaning *directly proportional*.
 The amount of space a library needs *increases* with the number of books the library is going to store.
 Or, the amount of freezer space a serial murderer needs *increases* as their number of victims grows.
 O(n) doesn't necessarily mean 1:1--we'll talk about simplifying O(n) below.
-In terms of math.

 Plenty of real world tasks take O(n) time.
 Consider the task *cancel unwanted subscription services*.
 The amount of time it takes increases linearly with the amount of services you are subscribed to.
-Trust me, even the [best financial app that allows you to manage your spending with just a tap]() still requires you to go through one service a time, even if it is incredibly fast and easy. #sponsored #ad <small>#if only<small>
+Trust me, even the [best financial app that allows you to manage your spending with just a tap]() still requires you to go through one service a time, even if it is incredibly fast and easy. #sponsored #ad <small>#if only</small>

 ### Common examples of O(n) time complexity: